All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 What do you know so far?

 Welcome to your new clinic pack!
-You will find lots of information about why you come to clinic and who you will meet along the way.
-We will add to your printed pack together during your time with us.
+Inside you will find lots of information about why you come to clinic and who you will meet along the way.
+This is your very own pack and we will add to it together during your time with us.
 We can decide together whether your pack will be kept safe in the hospital or if you would like to take it home.

 Back to topHere are some reasons we like to see you in clinic…